mads-hartmann/blog.mads-hartmann.com/_posts/2014-12-05-gadt-ocaml.md

 ## The canonical example

 The task is to write a small evaluator for a simple programming language.
-Now I know this might be quite different from the problems you would normally deal with at work but this is the canonical for a good reason so bear with me.
+Now I know this might be quite different from the problems you would normally deal with at work but this is the canonical example for a good reason so bear with me.

 The language is simple and only contains `if`-expressions, two operators (`=`, `<`) and two primitive types, `int` and `boolean`.